Joint Application Development explained: process and steps

 Joint Application Development: in this article you will find a practical explanation of Joint Application Development (JAD).
+Next to what the Joint Application Development methodology is, this article also highlights the process, the needed stakeholders, the steps for practice and the advantages / disadvantages.
 After reading, you will understand this powerful IT technique in which business users and system engineers work together.
+Enjoy reading!

 In this technique IT, specialists and business users collaborate in discussion, project management and learning groups, talking about the new information system.
 With the participation of both parties it is possible to develop and solve the requirements of the new software system in an easier way.
 The meetings can be hours, days or weeks, depending on the intensity of the workshops.